bcgov-nr/nr-oscar-py-keepass-vault/README.md

 # 4. Execution #

-run the following commands in the terminal
+Run the following commands in the terminal

 ```
 #create environment variables from the contents of the file env-dev